2024 Santiago shooting: Victims

-Perpetrator
+Accused

-Carlos Alfredo Muñoz Vega (born 13 September 1990), nicknamed "Panda", was identified as the perpetrator behind the attacks.
+Carlos Alfredo Muñoz Vega (born 13 September 1990), nicknamed "Panda", was identified as the alleged perpetrator behind the attacks.
 Muñoz had a previous criminal record.
 He had no formal job at the time, and instead worked as a street vendor.
 According to his family, he suffered from schizophrenia and had been hospitalized multiple times before due to his condition, often suffering from messianic delusions.
 Allegedly, his mental condition had reportedly worsened when someone close to him had been the victim of sexual assault, at which point he felt "betrayed" and as if he had to do "God's will".

 Muñoz was charged with two simple homicides and three attempted simple homicides, as there exists little proof of any premeditation.
 He is currently incarcerated, where he has been re-diagnosed with schizophrenia.